isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 ISB-CGC Web App Release Notes
 #############################

-*December 3, 2020*
+*December 7, 2020*

 **New Features**

-- In the Cancer Data File Browser, BEATAML has been added as a choice under filter Program Name.
+- In the Cancer Data File Browser, BEATAML1.0 has been added as a choice under filter Program Name.
 It has also been added to the Cohort Builder/Data Explorer.
 - On the ISB-CGC home page, a Contact Us page has been added under the Help dropdown menu item.
 - On the ISB-CGC home page, a step by step guide called **How to Discover Cancer Data through ISB-CGC** has been added.
-- On the Controlled Access Data page, a banner has been added and wording has changed to indicate the switch to the NIH Researcher Auth Service (RAS).
-- There is a registration maximum of six programs/projects to a service account implementation from the DCF.
+- There is a registration maximum of six programs/datasets to a service account implementation from the DCF.
 - Bootstrap library upgraded from version 3.3.1 to 3.4.1.

-**Bug Fixes**

-- Fixed sorting in Cancer Data File Browser page.

 **Known Issues**